The Banking Compliance Index™ (BCI) measures the incremental cost burden

 The Q1 2015 BCI shows that the average financial institution will require an additional 1.35 full time employee equivalents (FTEs) to research and address just Q1’s new regulatory changes.
-This represents an additional $30,988 cost burden for the quarter and a total added cost of more than $140,000 to address the added compliance burden throughout the year.
+This represents an additional $30,988 cost burden for the quarter and a total added cost of more than $140,000 to address the added compliance burden throughout the past 4 quarters.
 The enforcement climate continues to be “hot” – this quarter there were 176 enforcement actions (EAs) and over the past several years we have seen more than 130 EAs each quarter.

-The BCI is used as reliable reference data to publications such a The Economist, WSJ, Bloomberg, American Banker, Independent Banker, Bank innovation, Credit Union Times, Credit Union Journal, Mortgage News Daily, Reverse Mortgage Daily.
+The BCI is used as reliable reference data to publications such a The Economist, WSJ, Bloomberg, American Banker, Independent Banker, Bank Innovation, Credit Union Times, Credit Union Journal, Mortgage News Daily, Reverse Mortgage Daily.

 |No of Actions Completed*||FTE Hour Savings per Institution||Savings per Institution||Savings across all managed Institutions||FTE Saved across all Institutions|

 The Compliance Savings Index™ (CSI) is a quarterly index published by The Compliance Core™ Network of community financial institutions.
 This index shows tasks, completed in response to regulatory compliance requirements, actioned by these institutions over the Q1 period.